Bishorjan: Plot

 The film opens as a young Hindu woman refuses to see Durga Bishorjon with her son.
 Bishorjon is a huge celebration, during which the two Bengals immerse their Durga idols in Ichamati River, which separates them.
 The young mother recalls memories of a Bishorjon in her past.

 After the partition of India, Bengal was divided into East Pakistan (later Bangladesh), and West Bengal, a state in India.
 Border tensions rise, and the people from either side begin drifting apart.
 A Hindu widow, Padma, lives in a village on the Bangladeshi side with her aging father-in-law.
-One day, she saves a West Bengali Muslim man, Naseer, who had nearly drowned in the river during Durga Bishorjon, and cares for him.
-Naseer's presence in Bangladesh is illegal.
+One day, she saves a West Bengali Muslim man, Nasir, who had nearly drowned in the river during Durga Bishorjon, and cares for him.
+Nasir's presence in Bangladesh is illegal.
 To suppress any suspicion of his citizenship, they claim he is her cousin.
-Ganesh, a middle-aged jamidar man, as well as, an admirer of Padma's, who lives in her village, grows suspicious of Naseer.
-Padma and Naseer wonder how a river divided people of the same ethnicity and created differences between them.
+Ganesh, a middle-aged jamidar man, as well as, an admirer of Padma's, who lives in her village, grows suspicious of Nasir.
+Padma and Nasir wonder how a river divided people of the same ethnicity and created differences between them.

-Padma tries to find a way for Naseer to return to India.
+Padma tries to find a way for Nasir to return to India.
 He reminds her of her husband, who died from excessive drinking.
-When Padma hears about Naseers's girlfriend, Ayesha, she is heartbroken.
+When Padma hears about Nasirs's girlfriend, Ayesha, she is heartbroken.
 The two lonely souls fall for each other.
-Ganesh learns Naseer's identity and decides to keep watch on him.
-Naseer confesses to Padma that he lied about drowning during Durga Bishorjon, and reveals he has connections to the black market.
+Ganesh learns Nasir's identity and decides to keep watch on him.
+Nasir confesses to Padma that he lied about drowning during Durga Bishorjon, and reveals he has connections to the black market.
 Padma's father-in-law dies.
-Naseer worries about Padma's safety as a young widow alone in the village exposed to Ganesh's prying eyes.
+Nasir worries about Padma's safety as a young widow alone in the village exposed to Ganesh's prying eyes.
 Padma tells him not to worry and to prepare to return to West Bengal.
 Ganesh makes a heartfelt confession of love to Padma.
 He promises to wait for her.
-Padma arranges Naseers's return to India but needs help.
-She accepts Ganesh's marriage proposal in exchange for his help in smuggling Naseer back to West Bengal.
+Padma arranges Nasir's return to India but needs help.
+She accepts Ganesh's marriage proposal in exchange for his help in smuggling Nasir back to West Bengal.

-The night before Naseer leaves, Padma gets drunk and bares her pain to Naseer.
+The night before Naseer leaves, Padma gets drunk and bares her pain to Nasir.
 Distraught that Padma has to marry Ganesh because of him, he breaks down.
 Unable to control their feelings, the two make love.
 The next day, Padma bids a tearful goodbye to Naseer and sends him away with a gift for Ayesha.
-Naseer promises to end his business in the black market.
-Ganesh takes Padma to his house as Naseer leaves.
+Nasir promises to end his business in the black market.
+Ganesh takes Padma to his house as Nasir leaves.
 Padma marries Ganesh, and it's Bijoya Doshomi.
 She refuses to go to see Bishorjon in Ichamati, and her little son leaves with Ganesh without her.
-At the end of the film it is revealed that her son is Naseers's, as both carry the same birthmark.
+At the end of the film it is revealed that her son is Nasir's, as both carry the same birthmark.